 From the beginning I've been drawn to photographing wild spaces and natural elements, and I've maintained that focus in my work but also extended into narrative photography.
 Whether I'm framing a sweeping vista or a portrait, for me it's always about the quality of my own attentiveness.
 Am I willing to offer a non-directed, open-minded desire for discovery?
 Can I let go of creative agenda and allow a landscape or person to distinctively reveal something new to me?
 Can I encounter a person or setting from a place of fascination and reverence?
 It's an approach I relate to (and retain from) my beginning experiences with photography—letting intimacy be the root of art.

-My work has appeared in the Curated Fridge Fall 2018 Show, Capture Minnesota, Vol. XI, and the PhotoPlace Online Gallery and PhotoPlace Exhibition Gallery in Middlebury, Vermont.
+My work has appeared in the Curated Fridge Fall 2018 Show, Capture Minnesota, Vol. XI, the PhotoPlace Online Gallery and PhotoPlace Exhibition Gallery in Middlebury, Vermont, and the Southeast Center For Photography in Greenville South Carolina.

 All images © 2016-2019 Jennifer Wannen.
 All rights reserved.